ccoutant/dwarf-locations/013-generalize-address-spaces.md

 Change the description of `DW_OP_aspace_deref` to

 >    `DW_OP_aspace_deref` pops top two stack entries, an address A and
->    an address space identifier AS.
-The address A must be an integral
+>    an address space identifier ASPACE.
+The address A must be an
->    value which represents the offset into the address space AS.
-The
+>    integral value which represents the offset into the address space
->    address space AS must be an integral type value that represents a
+>    ASPACE.
+The address space ASPACE must be an integral type value
->    target architecture specific address space identifier.
-A data
+>    that represents a target architecture specific address space
->    item whose size is the size of the generic type is retrieved from
+>    identifier.
+A data item whose size is the size of the generic
->    the memory location L whose address space is AS and whose address
+>    type is retrieved from the memory location L whose address space
->    is A.
+>    is ASPACE and whose address is A.

 Change the description of `DW_OP_aspace_deref_size` to:

 >    `DW_OP_aspace_deref_size` takes a single 1-byte unsigned integral
 >    operand that specifies the size S, in bytes, of the value to be
 >    retrieved.
 It pops the top two stack entries, an address A and an
->    address space identifier AS.
-The address A must be an integral
+>    address space identifier ASPACE.
+The address A must be an
->    value which represents the offset into the address space AS.
-The
+>    integral value which represents the offset into the address space
->    address space AS must be an integral type value that represents a
+>    ASPACE.
+The address space ASPACE must be an integral type value
->    target architecture specific address space
+>    that represents a target architecture specific address space
 >    identifier. `DW_OP_aspace_deref_size` behaves like
 >    `DW_OP_aspace_deref` except a data item whose size is S rather
 >    than the size of a generic type is retrieved from the memory
->    location L whose address space is AS and whose address is A. The
+>    location L whose address space is ASPACE and whose address is
->    data retrieved is zero extended to the size of an address on the
+>    A. The data retrieved is zero extended to the size of an address
->    target machine before being pushed onto the expression stack
+>    on the target machine before being pushed onto the expression
->    together with the generic type.
+>    stack together with the generic type.

 Change the description of `DW_OP_aspace_deref_size` to: